-Out of those millions of people who have debt, there are some for whom the debt is overwhelming, and for them filing for bankruptcy can be just the lifeline they need in order to find a path towards financial restoration, security, and peace of mind.
+Out of those millions of people who have debt, there are some for whom the debt is overwhelming, and for them filing for bankruptcy can be just the lifeline they need in order to find a path toward financial restoration, security, and peace of mind.
 However, even when it is one of the best paths out of the circle of debt, the bankruptcy process can still be a scary path to follow.
-Some People are afraid to loose everything so they resort to hiding assets in Bankruptcy.
+Some people are afraid to lose everything so they resort to hiding assets in bankruptcy.

 Acting Out of Fear